thelockymichael/Bird-Watching-App/README.md

 </p>

 * <b> Building project. </b>
 Builds an APK of all modules in the current project for their selected variant.
 When the build completes, a confirmation notification appears, providing a link to the APK file.
-The path to file is in <i><b>BirdApp/app/build/outputs/apk/debug/</b></i>
+The path to file is in <i><b>BirdApp/app/build/outputs/apk/debug/</b></i> and default file name is app-debug.
 <p align="center">
   <img src="readme_images/build_circle.jpeg" alt="build project" width="650">
 </p>